voxel51/fiftyone-teams-app-deploy/docker/README.md

 #### Text Similarity

-FiftyOne Teams now supports using text similarity searches for images that are indexed with a model that [supports text queries](https://docs.voxel51.com/user_guide/brain.html#brain-similarity-text).
-If you choose to make use of this feature, you must use the `fiftyone-app-torch` image provided by Voxel51 instead of the `fiftyone-app` image.
+FiftyOne Teams version 1.2 and higher supports using text similarity searches for images that are indexed with a model that [supports text queries](https://docs.voxel51.com/user_guide/brain.html#brain-similarity-text).
+If you choose to make use of this feature, you must use the `fiftyone-app-torch` image provided by Voxel51 instead of the `fiftyone-app` image, or build your own base image including torch.

 Voxel51 recommends using a `compose.override.yaml` to [override the image selection](https://docs.docker.com/compose/extends/); this will allow you to update your `compose.yaml` in future releases without having to port this change forward.
 An example `compose.override.yaml` for this situation might look like: